 You may still be eligible for certain benefits now even if you were not eligible in the past.
 If you would like to discuss your current eligibility for Medicaid or SNAP, you can go to your local Medicaid or SNAP office.

 (By Train) No. 1 to Franklin Street; A, C, E, to Canal Street; A, E, No.2 & 3 to Chambers St.

 Our Office is located at 375 Pearl Street, 22nd Floor.

 Do you have a disability or a health condition that makes it hard for you to understand this notice or to do what this notice is asking?
-Does this condition make it hard for you to get other services at HRA?
+Does this condition make it hard for you to get other services at the DSS?
 Call us at 212-331-4640 and we can help you.
-You can also ask for help when you visit an HRA office.
+You can also ask for help when you visit a DSS office.
 You have a right to ask for this kind of help under the law.

 A letter like this can also come from 151 W Broadway, 7th Floor, New York, NY 10013.

 If you think that you are being investigated for food stamps, contact an attorney immediately.